raphael-leger/french-to-sms/README.md

 It was built from scratch by kind of "reverse engineering" the French language and the way it can be shortened up based on phonetics.

 Ths glossary contains actions and there are 3 types of actions:
-- `replace_now`: to replace some characters by some other characters
+- `replace`: to replace some characters by some other characters
-- `prevent_modification`: to prevent some characters from being replaced
+- `disable_modification`: to prevent some characters from being replaced
 - `enable_modification`: to re-allow some characters to be replaced